New Patients (202) 851-7554

 • Chipped or damaged teeth

 Dr. Deckard understands no two smiles are alike.
-He works with patients one on one to fully understand their needs.
-He will build a custom treatment plan that will meet their needs.
-A treatment plan for TMJ disorder will address the cause of TMJ disorder and prevent further damage to the teeth, joints, and muscles.
+He works with patients one-on-one to understand their needs fully.
+Dr. Deckard will build a custom treatment plan that will meet their needs.
+A treatment plan for TMJ disorder will address the cause of TMD and prevent further damage to the teeth, joints, and muscles.
 Treatment will vary from patient to patient.

 • Oral sleep appliance: An oral sleep appliance is a custom-designed device that helps to realign the jaw during sleep.
-An oral sleep appliance will prevent the teeth from grinding and clenching, therefore minimizing damage to the surrounding joints, muscles, and teeth.
+An oral sleep appliance will prevent the teeth from grinding and clenching.
+The appliance can minimize damage to joints, muscles, and teeth.

-• Invisalign: Invisalign is a set of clear, removable aligners that gradually reposition the teeth.
-Your dentist may use Invisalign to treat crooked teeth and alleviate symptoms of TMJ disorder.
+• Invisalign: Orthodontic treatment can address misaligned teeth, a common contributing factor to TMD.
+Invisalign is one of the most comfortable and practical options for patients with mild orthodontic problems.
+Invisalign is a set of clear, removable aligners that gradually reposition the teeth.
+Your dentist may use Invisalign to treat crooked teeth and alleviate TMJ disorder symptoms.

-• Lifestyle Changes: Dr. Deckard will discuss specific lifestyle changes that may reduce stress and prevent jaw grinding and clenching.
+• Lifestyle Changes: Dr. Deckard will discuss specific changes that may reduce stress and prevent jaw grinding and clenching.
+Addressing stress and anxiety can lessen the severity of symptoms.
+Releasing tension in the upper body muscles and improving your posture can also reduce pain in the face and jaw.

 TMJ Treatment FAQs